oceanprotocol-archive/OEPs/5/README.md

 * Facilitate the integration of various Ocean services
 * Enable the communication between AGENTS and with the KEEPER network
 * Exposing a common and stable interface to network consumers
-* Integrate with external services or providers (Compute, Data, ..)
+* Integrate with external services or providers (compute, data, orchestration, ...)
 * Exposing a cryptographically secure interface for off-chain service proofs, privacy and access control
 * Implement necessary identity components for authentication and authorization of AGENTS
 * Compose valid transactions to interact with the keeper network